-Follow the guide below to create google forms for surveys, event and membership registration.
+Follow the guide below to create google forms for surveys, events, and membership registration.

-Google forms is one of the fastest and easiest ways to formally invite targeted audience for a program, survey participation and membership registration.
+Google forms are one of the fastest and easiest ways to formally invite a targeted audience for a program, survey participation, and membership registration.

 Why use Google forms.

 - It is web-based.
 This means you can share a link for participation across the globe

 - Multiple themes to select from

 - Ability to add validations to form

 Steps in creating Google forms.
 Forms can be created in two simple ways.
 A Gmail account is a requirement in either of the preferred methods.

 Forms can be created directly from the forms home page as demonstrated below.
 First search for google forms or directly access it here.

 From the home page as seen below, select ‘Go To Google Forms‘